oasis-tcs/openc2-usecases/Cybercom-Plugfest/Schemas/Readme.md

 4. Hypothetical EM schema created from template.
 Actual content depends on Plugfest design sessions.

 ## Schema Formats
-1. IDL, Markdown - used in Plugfest whiteboard sessions to design command and response content
+1. Source (IDL, Markdown) - used in Plugfest whiteboard sessions to design command and response content
 2. JSON Schema - generated from 1 using schema translation tool, downloaded by Plugfest participants to validate commands and responses